 (21) That the Licensing Committee reviews its current guidelines on the relevance of convictions and considers what changes, if any, it considers necessary to accord with the DfT Statutory Taxi and Private Hire Vehicle Standards.
 When undertaking this task, members may also wish to consider the Institute of Licensing (IOL) guidelines on the relevance of convictions.
-This guidance is attached as Appendix C to the report.
+This guidance is attached as Appendix C to the report and in addition, a comparison table is attached as part of Appendix B to this document.